Bluehost vs. 1&1 IONOS

 Unlike other hosts, 1&1 doesn't come with extra baggage like higher renewal pricing and such.
 However, this means that the initial pricing of their basic plan is higher than most.
 Asides that, the Essential plan doesn't offer terrible value for money.
 Let's see if Bluehost can do better.

-The Basic plan from Bluehost comes with 1 website, 50GB of SSD storage, unmetered bandwidth, a free SSL certificate, one free domain, 5 parked domains and 25 subdomains.
-This plan costs $2.95 per month (renewal after three years cost $7.99 per month).
+The Basic plan from Bluehost comes with 1 website, 50GB of SSD storage, unmetered bandwidth, a free SSL certificate, one free domain, 5 parked domains, and 25 subdomains.
+This plan costs $2.95 per month (renewal after three years costs $7.99 per month).

 For the first three years, this deal is great.
 However, when it's time to renew, you end up paying more than double the price for the same value.
 It's not a terrible deal, but it isn't a great one either.